 “We want to give our customers all the tools they need to reach their goals on our online platforms.
 Be it from tracking their orders to ordering their preferred sneakers, their expectations need to be met online.
 Therefore we’re focusing heavily on providing self-service and online assistance when and where our customers need it.
 The customer should have multiple options to find answers to what they’re looking for.”

 Much of the development process at Bijenkorf is based on customer research; so the Bijenkorf teams must have a deep understanding of customers’ needs.
 One way to do this is with extensive user testing online and in-stores.
-However they quickly realised that on top of that, a customer feedback solution would also enable them to get qualitative insights and use a set of metrics to measure customer satisfaction.
+However they quickly realised that on top of that, a customer feedback solution would also enable them to get qualitative insights and use a set of feedback metrics to measure customer satisfaction.

 “We’ve already used extensive data analysis, heatmapping and other tools to gain insights in the past, but we needed more perceptive data to show customers’ emotions and not just their click behaviour.
 Many customers make decisions based on emotional drivers and as soon as you understand these drivers, you can start optimising your online platforms and facilitating your customers in finding what they need.”